loftuxab/uploader-plus/README.md

-# Alfresco AIO Project - SDK 4.9
+# Uploader Plus -  Alfresco AIO Project - SDK 4.9

 This is an All-In-One (AIO) project for Alfresco SDK 4.9.